 I know what you’re thinking to yourself.
 “There is no way that’s real, I’ve seen enough photoshops in my day to know when a picture is fake” but I can assure you this pink waterfall is 100% real.
+Located at Waterton Lakes National Park in Alberta, you can see this natural phenomenon for yourself every summer.

 This unusual waterfall is located in Canada at Cameron Falls and if you’re lucky enough you can see an extremely rare phenomenon occur, the water turns pink.
 The cause of this special water color is not from an industrial accident at the Pepto Bismol Factory but a result of heavy rains stirring up a sediment called argolite.
 When light gets reflected this mineral the water turns into a beautiful pinkish-red.